csharpfritz/OilTankVision/README.md

 1. A serverless function is triggered by the new picture.
 This function sends the picture to Azure Cognitive Services for analysis
 1. The numbers detected in the photo and their location identified by Cognitive Services are used to determine a 'true reading'
 1. The true reading is saved in Azure Table storage for use in reporting or other applications

+This project was assembled on-stage at [DevIntersection 2018 in Las Vegas](https://devinteresection.com) and a recording of the presentation is available on Twitch at:  https://www.twitch.tv/videos/345556722